 Kyle Bagwell is the Donald L. Lucas Endowed Professor in Economics at Stanford University.
-He is also a Senior Fellow of the Stanford Center on Global Poverty and Development, a Senior Fellow of the Stanford Institute for Economic Policy Research, and a Research Associate of the National Bureau of Economic Research.
+He is also a Senior Fellow of the Stanford Institute for Economic Policy Research, a Research Associate of the National Bureau of Economic Research and a Faculty Affiliate of the Stanford King Center on Global Development.

 Bagwell holds undergraduate degrees in Economics and Mathematics from SMU (1983) and a Ph.D. in Economics from Stanford University (1986).
 Prior to joining Stanford at the start of 2009, he was a faculty member at Northwestern University (1986-96) and at Columbia University (1996-2008).
 He was the Kelvin J. Lancaster Professor of Economic Theory at Columbia (2000-08).